tee-ck/go-geoutil/README.md

 # go-geoutil

-## A Go library for geolocation utilities.
+A Go library for geolocation utilities.
+It provides a set of functions to measure distances.

 # Installation